I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 This page has been translated by machine translation.
 View original

-MCP Apps × Hono × React × AWS Lambda - I created a remote MCP server that displays custom UI within AI chat.
-This article introduces how MCP Apps works and the implementation steps for serverless deployment to AWS Lambda.
+MCP Apps × Hono × React × AWS Lambda - I created a remote MCP server that displays custom UI within AI chats.
+This article explains the mechanism of MCP Apps and the implementation steps for serverless deployment to AWS Lambda.

 What I Built

-"Show me a product list" "Filter to only electronics" - This application responds to such natural language instructions with AI determining the categories and conditions, displaying products with a rich UI.
+"Show me a list of products" "Filter to just electronics" — This application responds to natural language instructions where AI determines categories and conditions, then displays products with a rich UI.

 CleanShot 2026-03-12 at 15.15.14.png